AnkitaRoychoudhury/artificial_life_git/README.md

 Given more time, I would generate a creature that did not have such a constrained body plan.
 It would also be interesting to see what would happen if mutations were defined as a change in the body plan and motor weights.
 To continue, I would run the simulation for longer with more generations and higher population size.
 It would also be interesting to note the effect of pebble size on creature morphology and fitness.

+Overall, I have attempted to investigate the effect of the environment on evolved morphologies and fitness.
+I noted that the pebble world tends to generate morphologies with fewer legs and fewer fitness values.

 ## Recreate
 You can run this code by cloning this branch (final) and running 'python search.py' in your command line.
 For now, the setting is such that there will be a population of 2 and 1 generation.
 You can change these values in constants.py.